diegomontejano/icalculator_app_javascript/README.md

 # iCalculator App

-My first original Web project using:
+App of a web calculator with RGB color effects.
+Technologies used:
 * HTML
 * CSS
 * JavaScript

-Project created at the beginner of my journey to study web development concepts (March 2021).
-It's a mobile calculator app with dynamic hours, different backgrounds, and RGB colors effects.